containers/podman/dependencies/analyses/README.md

 ## Dependency Tree

-Use the `dependency-tree.sh` script to figure out which package including which packages.
+Use the `dependency-tree.sh` script to figure out which package includes which packages.
 The output of the script has the format `package: dependency_1, dependency_2, ...`.
-Each line is followed by a blank link to make it easier to read.
+Each line is followed by a blank line to make it easier to read.
 Note that the list of dependencies includes only the direct dependencies and not all transitive dependencies.
 The transitive dependencies of a given package can be examined by running `go list -f '{{ .Name }}: {{ join .Deps ", " }}' $PACKAGE` or by browsing through the output of `dependency-tree.sh`.